VanFossen/uug-sp2023-infosec-presentation/presentation.md

 - Authenticity

-  - The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator
+  - The property of being genuine and being able to be verified and trusted

+    - Confidence in the validity of a transmission, a message, or message originator

 - Accountability

   - The security goal that generates the requirement for actions of an entity to be traced uniquely to that entity.

-This supports non-repudiation, deterrence, fault isolation, intrusion detection and prevention, and after-action recovery and legal action.
+    - Non-repudiation

 ---